Create a new order

 Lab owner | The lab-side user managing the request internally.
 This person receives notifications and results-related updates. |

-These people can be assigned at creation order updated later by the requester or lab owner.
+These people can be assigned at creation of the order or updated later by the requester or lab owner.
+The lab-side contacts can only be defined by the laboratory.

 Schedule tracking (Planned vs Actual)